 - (2019) The effect of captions and written text on viewing behavior in educational videos.
 LUMAT: International Journal on Math, Science and Technology Education. vol. 7 (1).

 - (2018) Characterization of cellular and matrix alterations in the early pathogenesis of osteochondritis dissecans in pigs using second harmonic generation and two-photon excitation fluorescence microscopy.
 Journal of Orthopaedic Research. vol. 36 (8).

 - (2018) Comparison of compressive stress-relaxation behavior in osteoarthritic (ICRS graded) human articular cartilage.
 International Journal of Molecular Sciences. vol. 19 (2).

-- (2018) Automated calibration and control for polarization resolved second harmonic generation on commercial microscopes.
-PLoS ONE.
+- (2018) Automated calibration and control for polarization-resolved second harmonic generation on commercial microscopes.
+PLOS ONE. vol. 13 (4).

 - (2018) Analyzing the feasibility of discriminating between collagen types I and II using polarization‐resolved second harmonic generation.
 Journal of Biophotonics.

 - (2017) Non-linear optical microscopy of cartilage canals in the distal femur of young pigs may reveal the cause of articular osteochondrosis.
 BMC Veterinary Research. vol. 13.